What Temp to Cook Chicken – Temperature and Time for Every Part

 • Cooked on the grill takes 8-12 minutes

-How to Check the Temperature of Chicken with a Meat Thermometer
+How To Check The Temperature of Chicken With A Meat Thermometer

 chicken cook temp

 If you do not already have one, an oven thermometer that you can leave on the shelf helps to verify your oven temperature matches the readout on the panel.
-If it is off, you want to get it calibrated as this affects the temperature of your chicken.
+If it is off, you want to get it calibrated, as this affects the temperature of your chicken.

 You typically check the temperature near the end of cooking time before it is done.